Price: $1,799 (256GB), $1,899 (512GB)

 The Galaxy Z Fold 3's speakers are quite powerful and delivered clear and loud sound while listening to Spotify and when making calls.
 The sound can get a bit muffled when you stand the Z Fold 3 on a desk (one of the speakers is on the bottom) but overall the audio is solid from this foldable phone.

-Samsung Galaxy Z Fold 3 multitasking and app support
+Samsung Galaxy Z Fold 3 review: Softwares and special features

 The Galaxy Z Fold 3 Is a multitasking powerhouse.
 Thanks to the Multi-Active Window feature, you can run two apps side by side (dragging and dropping content between them) or run up to three apps at once.
 And now the enhanced App Pair feature lets you create shortcuts for two apps later in the same way you had them open.